fnky/svencoop-mapping/documentation/compiler-brush-textures.md

 ##### `AAATRIGGER`
   Used on brush entities of the trigger type, and buyzones in Counter-Strike.
+  It is recommended to use `NULL` over this as its faces are rendered invisible, whereas `NULL` is not rendered at all.

 ##### `BEVEL` (PRECISE)
   Acts like NULL but doesn't expand when generating clip hulls.
-It can be used to eliminate exterior corner clipping bugs, without using `cliptype` flag, however it's recommended to use `-cliptype precise` as this feature is experimental.
+It can be used to eliminate exterior corner clipping bugs, without using `cliptype` flag, however it is recommended to use `-cliptype precise` as this feature is experimental.

 ##### `BEVELBRUSH`